rverdam/Flow.Launcher.Plugin.Hoarder/README.md

 pm install Hoarder
 ```

+## Configuration

+Before you can use this plugin, you will need to configure it with your local Hoarder instance's base URL and API key.
+You can do this by setting the following two values in the plugin's settings:

+- `Hoarder Base Address`: This is the base URL of your local Hoarder instance.
+For example, if you run Hoarder on http://localhost:8080, then this should be set to `http://localhost:8080`.

+- `Hoarder API Key`: This is the API key that allows the plugin to access your Hoarder bookmarks.
+You can obtain this key from the Hoarder web interface by going to your profile settings > User Settings > API Keys page and clicking on "New API Key".

 ## Usage

 Once installed, you can activate the Hoarder plugin by using the action keyword `ho`.
 Simply type `ho` followed by your search query to find matching bookmarks stored in Hoarder.